Siphon880gh/devbrain/Web Development - Full Stack and More!/Developer - Full-Stack (CSS, HTML, Javascript, NodeJS, React, PHP, Python, and more!)/Encryptions for Web Developers/Why know basic encryptions.md

 Even if a sysadmin sets it up, knowing the basics helps you debug issues and enforce secure defaults (like HSTS or redirecting HTTP to HTTPS).
 #### 🌐 6. **URL Encoding & Parsing**

-Encoding isn't encryption, but it's still essential.
-Misparsed or unvalidated URLs can lead to **XSS**, **open redirects**, or bypassed auth rules.
-Know how to **encode, decode, and validate** URLs safely
+I’ve included **encoding** here for organizational reasons—it’s conceptually similar to encryption in that it transforms data into a less human-readable format.
+But more importantly, encoding is also **crucial for web security**.
+Mishandled URLs can lead to serious vulnerabilities like **XSS**, **open redirects**, or **authentication bypasses**.